ArrHarper/good-smells-game/Manual.md

 #### 1. Isometric System

-The game uses a custom isometric system implemented through two main scripts:
+The game uses a custom isometric system implemented through the isometric utilities and Godot's built-in Y-sorting:

 - `isometric_utils.gd`: A singleton (autoloaded as "Iso") that provides utility functions for isometric calculations
-- `isometric_sorter.gd`: Handles depth sorting for isometric objects
+- Godot's `y_sort_enabled` property: Used on the main scene and key containers to automatically handle depth sorting

 **Isometric Configuration**